riversy/scraper-carrot/README.md

-# scraper-carrot
+# Spider for Scrapy

-Scrapper for Scrapyd
+This is spider that aimed to crawl carrots.